GavRobbs/zippy/README.md

 - 18/8/24: Added an interface for buffer reads and created the SocketBufferReader class which is automatically added to the connection class
 - 18/8/24: Created an include file for the exceptions used by the library
 - 19/8/24: Converted the library to a dynamic library and added the beginnings of an extension system using dynamic libraries
+- 20/8/24: Converted the library to a multithreaded connection system
+- 21/8/24: Rewrote the console logger and file logger extensions to be thread safe

 ### Current Priorities